 - Current transcript of records (OASIS printout)

-- Short recommendation from Programme Leader (this can be e-mailed directly to the International Office)
+- Short recommendation from Programme Leader (this can be e-mailed directly to the Exchange and Study Abroad Officer)

 - Letter of motivation (max.
 500 words) detailing why you would like to participate and why you would be a good candidate